Polarizing, Petrographic, Geological

 Nikon Ske pol scope -- Jay Stanley of Classic Optics

-Olympus POM and accessories -- Mike Symons
+Olympus POM and Nikon POH-2 brochures -- Mike Symons

 Olympus AH/BH/CH pol scopes brochure -- Jay Stanley of Classic Optics